niole/mj-catalog-page/README.md

 ## Directions

 Please implement a products list similar to https://getmeadow.com/orgs/5.
 You may completely imitate the design of the list as you see now, or feel free to use your own design.
+Please disregard the filtering UI panel on the left side.
+We only want to see your implementation of the products list.
 Here are a few challenges with our current design that if you have some time leftover, you may work on a solution to these as a bonus:

 - Product names are currently limited to one line.
 Is there a way to have them be multiline without messing up the vertical rhythm of the rows on the page?
 - We do not currently display the vendor, but we have the data in our backend.
 How could the design accomodate for the vendor?